Tutorial: Set the Threshold to Disconnect Inactive Clients

 Take note of the bytes sent by active VPN connections.

 The data is added up for both transmit/receive, so if you upload 10 kilobytes and download 20 kilobytes, the total is 30 kilobytes of traffic.
-For example, if the connection is not actively used, and you see 50 kilobytes over five minutes, then consider setting the threshold to 100 kilobytes over five minutes.
-Then, the connection will be dropped automatically if the connection is transferring less than 100 kilobytes in a five-minute period.
-You will obviously need to experiment with this a bit to suit your situation.
+For example, if the connection is not actively used and you see 50 kilobytes over a five-minute period, consider setting the threshold to 100 kilobytes over the same five-minute period.
+Then, the connection will be dropped automatically if it transfers less than 100 kilobytes in a five-minute period.
+You will obviously need to experiment with this to suit your specific situation.

 Sign in to the console.